isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     use(99, *new Foo{1, 2});  // not a Foobar

-If a class hierarchy isn't polymorphic, avoid casting.
+If a class hierarchy isn’t polymorphic, avoid casting.
 It is entirely unsafe.
 Look for a better design.
 See also [C.146](#Rh-dynamic_cast).